-Notes: \ ref. includes also holiday compensations
+Notes: ref. includes also holiday compensations

-Sources: Statistik Austria 2010a; Statistik Austria 2009-2011d; Statistik Austria, 2010-2011c; Statistik Austria 2011e; Statistik Austria, www.statistik.at
+Sources: Statistik Austria 2010-2012a; Statistik Austria 2009-2012d; Statistik Austria, 2010-2012c; Statistik Austria 2011-2012e; Statistik Austria, www.statistik.at

-The number of recipients of direct pensions of non-civil servants and survivor's pension are slightly underestimated in SILC as well as accident pensions.
-The underestimation of civil servants pension in SILC is due to the fact that in case of survivor pension it cannot be distinguished whether the pension stems from a civil servant or not.
+The number of direct pensions of non-civil servants and survivor's pensions are slightly underestimated in SILC as well as accident pensions because only pension paid out in Austria are covered.
+The underestimation of civil servants pensions in SILC is due to the fact that in case of survivor pensions it cannot be distinguished whether the pension stems from a civil servant or not.
 The high overestimation of receivers of sickness benefit and maternity benefit in SILC is due to the fact that the reference figures comprise only of a yearly average.
 The underestimation of care benefit in SILC might be due to the fact that only persons outside institutions are surveyed.
 The reference figures for maintenance payments include maintenance payments by the state only.
-Reference figures for education allowances include study allowance, pupil allowance and further education benefit.
+Reference figures for education allowances include study allowance and pupil allowance.
 For lacking figures reference statistics are not available yet.